hariprasanths/synchly/README.md

 To restore database from the backup files use the command `synchly --restore`.</br>

 Configuration of modules (remote-sync and smtp) can be added or updated using `synchly --config=module` command.
-Initializing configurations can also be done using a file, `synchly --config=module --file=filepath`, refer [Configuration using file](#configuration-using-file).
+Initializing configurations can also be done using a file, `synchly --config=module --file=filepath`, refer [Configuration using file](https://github.com/hariprasanths/synchly/blob/master/docs/configuration-using-file.md#configuration-using-file).

 By default, remote-sync and smtp modules are disabled, to enable them, use `synchly --enable=module` command.

 For the complete list of options and their behavior, refer [List of options](#list-of-options).

 For running synchly as a daemon, refer [Running as a deamon](#running-as-a-daemon).

+For creating multiple backup jobs, refer [Running multiple jobs](https://github.com/hariprasanths/synchly/blob/master/docs/examples.md#running-multiple-jobs)

 ## List of options